ozymandium/crataegus/README.md

 - status code returns in the server
 - input sanitization
     - sanity checks on data
-- set log level on sqlx queries to debug
-- check for duplicates before adding
 - figure out how to access profile settings saved from GpsLogger

 Schema changes: